smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/07 - Full Outer Join.md

 # FULL OUTER JOIN

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A `FULL OUTER JOIN` is a method of combining tables so that the result includes unmatched rows of both tables.
-It is an often-underutilized join that has a more specific use case than the other joins.
-This join is best used to compare two similar tables as shown below.
-Remember to use this type of join when you want to compare two shopping baskets.
+It is an often-underutilized join with a more specific use case than the other joins.
+This join best compares two similar tables, as shown below.

 ---------------------------------------------------------------------------------

-We will be using the following tables that contain types of fruits and their quantity.
+We will use the following tables that contain types of fruits and their quantity.

 [The DDL to create these tables can be found here.](Sample%20Data.md)